 On Monday morning, however, we’ll sleep late (this is when I am thankful that Peter is a teenager), and the first person up will turn on the tree lights.
 Once the coffee and tea are ready, we’ll take turns opening the tiny gifts in our stockings.
 We’ll enjoy our yummy breakfast and each other’s company and the delights of the day.
 The waiting and preparing and all the errands and running around are over, for now.
 Love, the Lord is here among us.

-The Christmas Eve worship services (including the pageant at 9:15 am, giant puppet nativity parade at 4 pm) at Trinity Church Wall Street will be webcast live and available on demand here.
+The 2016 Christmas Eve giant puppet nativity parade at Trinity Church Wall Street is available to watch online.

 If you are feeling behind and not quite in the spirit of the season, take a deep breath.
 Remember that Christmas is about love.
 Take another deep breath.
 What really matters will get done, and what’s not essential can be put aside.
-In our family we take full advantage of knowing that there are twelve days of Christmas and the first day is Christmas Day.
+In our family we take full advantage of knowing that there are twelve days of Christmas, and the first day is Christmas Day.
 That’s right–just when everyone else thinks Christmas is over, we are just beginning to celebrate.
-Our holiday party is the Saturday after Christmas, and some years the cookie baking waits until then, too.
+December 26 is always pajama day, our holiday party is the Saturday after Christmas, and some years the cookie baking waits until then, too.
+We go ice-skating, have a picnic underneath the tree, and it’s often the best time to find tickets to The Nutcracker.

 Since I work full time in a church, and my son sings in the choir of another church, we spend a lot of time in church in December.
 Christmas Eve is when churches are at their very best.
 The colors on the altar and vestments worn by the clergy are white for joy and gold for celebration.
 Go, see the baby lying in a manger (if there isn’t a pageant, there surely will be a crèche), sing the angels’ song of peace, and expect that your children will want to tell the story over and over again when you get home.
 You may have a beautiful crèche or nativity set that you will not want your kids to play with, so–if you can–get another that’s sturdy or unbreakable.
-It’s worth it.
-The story of Christmas is one with great power over our hearts and imaginations, and it’s natural that we want to get our hands on it.
+Etsy has some beautiful and diverse nativity sets.
+The story of Christmas has great power over our hearts and imaginations, and it’s natural that we want to get our hands on it.

-Speaking of crèches, a wonderful picture book to add to your library this year is That Baby in the Mangerby Anne Neuberger with delightful illustrations by Chloe Pitkoff.
+Speaking of crèches, a wonderful picture book to add to your library is That Baby in the Mangerby Anne Neuberger with delightful illustrations by Chloe Pitkoff.
 This contemporary Christmas story has a clear message of diversity and inclusion, reminding us that God’s love embodied in Jesus is for all people.
+Washington National Cathedral has a stunning collection of crèches from around the world that you can view here.

 Holidayshold extra joy.
 The holidays of my childhood which shine so brightly in my memory were spent at my grandparents’ home and everyone around the table was family, every dish was delicious, and while I know it’s not true that no one ever argued, what I remember is how much love I felt.